ucsdCSE110wi16/CSE110M260T14/SCHEDULE.md

   -
 # Week 8:
   - Add tests
+  - Add user input location for sell.
+  - Change to zipcode only, no address
+  - update based on feedback from previous week

+# Week 9:
   - refine layout
   - fix bugs
-  - update based on feedback from previous week
+  - Add more tests